-(commonly known as ADD) – characterised with difficulties staying focused and attending to daily, mundane tasks.
+Inattentive ADHD, commonly known as ADD, accounts for about 33% of all ADHD in adults.
+ADD, or inattentive ADHD, is characterised by difficulty focusing and attending to daily, mundane tasks.
 Individuals may be easily distracted by irrelevant sights and sounds, bouncing from one activity to another or becoming bored quickly.

-this subset of ADHD is as the name suggests a combination of inattention and hyperactivity
+Combined ADHD accounts for about 60% of all ADHD in adults and, as the name suggests, is a combination of inattention and hyperactivity/impulsivity.

 It is important to have clarity regarding the different types of ADHD, since the way they present is different and more importantly the treatment – both pharmacological and non-pharmacological such as CBT, will vary with diagnosis.
 There are three main subtypes of ADHD.

 If you think you might have ADHD, a diagnosis could help you make sense of behaviours and past decisions.
 Various treatments, including medication and therapy, can help manage all kinds of challenges, but the first step is to get an assessment.